craftcms/commerce/docs/events.md

 use yii\base\Event;

 Event::on(LineItems::class, LineItems::EVENT_CREATE_LINE_ITEM, function(LineItemEvent $e) {
-    // Do something - perhaps call a 3rd party service according to the line item options });
+    // Do something - perhaps call a third party service according to the line item options });
 ```